 We first tested the nozzle jet fuel injector cleaning kit on some very nasty injectors in our 1995 840ci V8 engine.
-These were the original 25 year old fuel injectors and they did not look as if they had ever been removed from the intake manifold.
-After the first couple shots of cleaning agent through the injectors (we use CRC Clean-R-Carb), the spray quickly changed from a malformed drizzle to a nice uniform pattern.
+These were the original 25-year-old fuel injectors and they did not look as if they had ever been removed from the intake manifold.
+After the first couple shots of the cleaning agent through the injectors (we use CRC Clean-R-Carb), the spray quickly changed from a malformed drizzle to a nice uniform pattern.
 We jetted each injector six times with CRC Clean-R-Carb, reassembled the fuel rail and tested the engine.
 The results were remarkable; the engine idled smoothly and performed like it had new injectors installed.
 We were able to clean and reuse $500 worth of fuel injectors using a $14 tool.

-We have since used the nozzle jet fuel injector cleaning tool on all of our non-turbo vehicles here at the Repair Guide including our E36 M3, E46 325i, E60 530i, E64 645ci and R56 MINI Cooper.
-It is a great tool – there is nothing fancy about it but it gets the job done, is easy to use and is inexpensive.
+We have since used the nozzle jet fuel injector cleaning tool on all of our non-turbo vehicles here at the Repair Guide including our E36 M3, E46 325i, E60 530i, E64 645ci, and R56 MINI Cooper.
+It is a great tool - there is nothing fancy about it but it gets the job done, is easy to use, and is inexpensive.

 Advantages versus Disadvantages of the Nozzle Jet Fuel Injector Cleaning Kit

 - Low cost.
 Can be purchased on Amazon for less than $20.